-The number of cases the Director will consider is presently limited to fewer than two percent of cases that, absent a lapse in funding, are otherwise eligible for mediation.
-From among these cases, the Director will provide mediation services only where it is determined that failure to offer mediation services poses an imminent threat to life or property.
+The number of cases the agency head will consider is presently limited to fewer than two percent of cases that, absent a lapse in funding, are otherwise eligible for mediation.
+From among these cases, the agency head will provide mediation services only where it is determined that failure to offer mediation services poses an imminent threat to life or property.